Here’s a bone of contention I’ve been meaning to address for many years.

 Side Note: On October 10, 1965, Capitol released “Misery”, “There’s A Place” and “From Me To You” as part of their green label “Starline” series.
 There were six reissue Beatles 45’s, with all but one song in stupid fold-down monophonic mixes.
 They remained in print for two months (that’s just dumb).
 In 1971, “Misery” reared it’s cute little face again when it was reissued by Capitol’s Jacksonville, Illinois record plant……on my favorite “target label”.
 That didn’t stay in print for long either.
 So, to be fair- for a while- those three songs were nowhere to be found, legitimately, in the USA.

-Side note again: In 1971-72, when “Oldies But Goldies” was finally issued in Germany, it featured “Ticket To Ride” with a ridiculous edit of the 12-string Rickenbacker intro as well as a terrible, Odeon/Apple created fake-stereo mix of “We Can Work It Out”.
+Side note again: In 1971-72, when “Oldies But Goldies” was finally issued in Germany, in stereo only, it featured “Ticket To Ride” with a ridiculous edit of the 12-string Rickenbacker intro as well as a terrible, Odeon/Apple created fake-stereo mix of “We Can Work It Out”.
 Again, no one complains.
-Why?!
+Why?

 Yet, another side note: By cramming sixteen tracks onto one record, the fidelity of this album suffers.
 The original, now-not-so-common-mono-pressing is worse than the stereo and really sounds like crap.
-But, please, just keep ragging on the US releases.
+But, please, just keep ragging on Capitol for releasing their records with inferior sound.

 About now, I’m sure, your head is spinning……..